Please select each link to see the Public Notice posted in local newspapers as of December 2018.

-The following guideline amendments and additions were voted upon and approved at the regularly scheduled Southwest Home Equity Assurance Program meeting held on June 8, 2011 at 7:00 p.m. at 5334 W. 65th Street.
-The program guidelines were previously amended on April 14, 2010.
-Members of the general public and participating program members were present at the meeting and voiced opinion on the topic.
+The following proposed guideline amendments and additions were agreed upon on October 8, 2018.
+The next regularly scheduled Southwest Home Equity Assurance Program meeting will be held on December 10, 2018 at 6:30p.m. at 5334 W. 65th Street.
+Members of the public wishing to comment are invited to attend the meeting.
+The program guidelines were previously amended on August 14, 2017.

 1. The member or family member is required to continuously occupy the property as his or her principal residence and keep the property well maintained until the property is sold.
 (Amended June 19, 1996)